n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-generic.md

 ### Create a new credential in n8n

 1. Follow the steps to [Create a credential](/credentials/add-edit-credentials/).
 If you create a credential by selecting **Create new** in the credentials dropdown in a node, n8n automatically creates the correct credential type for that node.
-If you select **Credentials > New**, you must browse for the credential type:
-	* To connect with a specific service, using resources and operations supported by n8n, choose that service.
-For example, to create a credential for use in the Gmail node, search for `Gmail`.
-	* To create a credential for a [custom API call](/integrations/custom-operations/), select **Google OAuth2 API**.
+If you select **Credentials > New**, you must browse for the credential type.
+To create a credential for a [custom API call](/integrations/custom-operations/), select **Google OAuth2 API**.
 This allows you to create a generic credential, then set its scopes.
 2. Note the **OAuth Redirect URL** from the node credential modal.
 You'll need this in the next section.
 ![OAuth Callback URL](/_images/integrations/builtin/credentials/google/oauth_callback.png)
-3. If you're creating a generic Google OAuth2 API credential (rather than a credential for a specific service), you must provide the scopes for this credential.
+3. You must provide the scopes for this credential.
 Refer to [Scopes](#scopes) for more information.

 ### Set up OAuth in Google Cloud